In this article, you will learn everything you need to know about the Endpoint Detection - Next-Gen Antivirus & MDM module.

 - Active Processes Scan - scans the processes that are currently running on the endpoint;

-- Custom Scan - available only on the end user's computer in the HEIMDAL Agent, allows the scan of any file by using the right-click context menu then selecting Scan with HEIMDAL Next-Gen Antivirus & MDM which will open a new window with the result;
+- Custom Scan - available only on the end user's computer in the HEIMDAL Agent, allows the scan of any file by using the right-click context menu and then selecting Scan with HEIMDAL Next-Gen Antivirus & MDM which will open a new window with the result;

 You can set up a scheduler to run the selected Scan Type in the specified timeframe.
 The scheduler enables you to choose a day or multiple days during the week or during the month and the time interval when to run the selected Scan Type.